underscoreio/underscoreio/src/html/_events/2016-03-02-typelevel.md

 navbar: events
 summary: Noel's talk at the Typelevel Summit describes the main ideas behind probabilistic programming and how to implement it in Scala.
 bookingLinks:
-  - text: Register for the Typelevel Summit to attend
+  - text: Register for the Typelevel Summit
     url: https://www.eventbrite.co.uk/e/typelevel-summit-us-tickets-20778897241
 ---